Opulinks-Tech/OPL1000A1-SDK/README.md

 Refer OPL1000-AT-instruction-set-and-examples.pdf to know how to use AT command to evaluate OPL1000 features.

 # Download firmware
-Refer OPL1000-patch-download-tool-user-guide.pdf under "Doc" folder to know how to download firmware.
+- Refer OPL1000-patch-download-tool-user-guide.pdf under "Doc" folder to know how to download firmware.

+- If DEVKIT board AT UART port cannot work, please install USB driver according to "OPL1000-DEVKIT-getting-start-guide" document section 3.1

 # Define external peripheral resource
 Refer OPL1000-pinmux-tool-user-guide.pdf under "Doc" folder to know how to configure OPL1000 external peripheral resource.